 So you've managed to get past Lava Mountain 2.
 You're feeling pretty good and psyched to finish up the last couple of levels.
 Then Lava Mountain 3 comes along and shows you that the suffering isn't over yet.
 The 3D sections of the level shouldn't be too much of a problem, but the 2D sections can really test your patience.
 They're vertical shafts that each lead up to a member of the Deadly Six.
 All of the sections have instant-kill lava rising up beneath, so your platforming skills better be good if you don't your lives to go down the drain.
 If that wasn't enough, each of the Deadly Six can potentially be That One Boss.
 Zeena requires precise timing of the Homing Attack if you don't want to hit the spikes on the ceiling, Zor can knock you into the lava and Zavok's second form is by far the hardest boss in the game.
 Zavok is the last obstacle in the level, and if you end up losing all your lives to him, you have to start the entire level all over again.
 Have fun.

-The portable Sonic games have their own brand of scrappiness.
+The portable and spinoff Sonic games have their own brand of scrappiness.
 Case in point:

-Electric Egg from Sonic Chaos.
-Electrified floors, high-speed vacuum pipes that lead to suddenly-dropping platforms, and a mesmerising tileset that may distract you until it's too late.
+Electric Egg Zone from Sonic Chaos.
+Electrified floors, high-speed vacuum pipes that lead to suddenly-dropping platforms, and a mesmerising background that may distract you until it's too late.

-Robotnik Winter from Sonic Triple Trouble.
-Apart from some slippery flooring and nasty speedtraps, the updrafts you need to use to climb up vertical shafts are notoriously unreliable, which often results in plummeting into an icy chasm.
+Robotnik Winter Zone from Sonic The Hedgehog Triple Trouble.
+Apart from some slippery flooring and nasty speed-traps, the updrafts you need to use to climb up vertical shafts are notoriously unreliable, which often results in plummeting into an icy chasm.

 The final level in Sonic Spinball is utterly horrendous; all the required Emeralds are heavily guarded, there is virtually no safe ground below you, the climb up to the end boss is a nightmare, and the end boss itself is actively trying to (and can easily) knock you back down to the bottom of the stage.
 Compared to it, the rest of the game is a cakewalk.